DALFC/dalsp/README.md

-# date
+# DALSP
-Repository for Date A Live related contents
+Repository for the mobile game Date A Live: Spirit Pledge and related contents.
+Host the site dalfc.github.io/dalsp